 - For funding requests above $2,000, it is important to stipulate both why the additional funding is needed and what impact the funds will have on the book (e.g. more illustrations, lower list price, etc.).

 The letter and completed worksheet should be sent to the author/faculty member, who will then submit it to the Faculty Book Publishing Committee for review.
 The final decision will be conveyed to the author and to the publisher.

 For successful applications, publishers are asked to acknowledge the support of Virginia Tech on the copyright page of the book as follows:

 “Publication of this book was made possible with financial support from the Faculty Book Publishing Subvention Fund at Virginia Tech.”

-In 2017 Virginia Tech became one of 12 participating universities in an initiative led by the Association of American Universities (AAU), the Association of Research Libraries (ARL), and the American Association of University Presses (AAUP) to support the publication of open access, digital monographs.
-The initiative is meant to advance the wide dissemination of long-form, peer-reviewed scholarship by humanities and humanistic social sciences faculty members.
-Click here for more information on the initiative .
+Virginia Tech is one of 12 participating universities in the TOME initiative, which was launched in 2017 by the Association of American Universities (AAU), the Association of Research Libraries (ARL), and the Association of University Presses (AUP) to support the publication of open access, digital monographs.
+TOME is designed to advance the wide dissemination of long-form, peer-reviewed scholarship by humanities and humanistic social sciences faculty members.
+Click here for more information on the initiative.

 As a participant in this initiative, Virginia Tech is prepared to award three publishing grants per year over a period of five years—i.e. a total of 15 grants between 2018 and 2022.
 The baseline amount of each grant is $15,000 to support the publication of an open access, digital monograph of 90,000 words or less.
 Additional funding may be available for works of greater length or complexity.